Basement concrete block wall with visible mold growth

 Why Basement Mold Often Comes Back

-How Basement Mold Can Affect the Rest of the Home
+How Basement Mold Affects the Rest of Your Home

 Even though basements feel separate, they're still connected to the rest of the house.
 Air naturally moves upward, and pressure differences allow basement conditions to influence other areas.